 - 2 large eggs

 - 1 1/2 cups flour (all-purpose)

 - 1 teaspoon baking soda

 - 2 cups chocolate chips (semisweet or dark)

-- Preheat oven to 350 degrees F. Line 2 cookie sheets with silpat mats (compare prices) or parchment paper.
+Line 2 cookie sheets with Silpat mats or parchment paper.